 Set up your digital licence via the ServiceNSW app from iTunes or Google Play.

-No. Your NSW RSA training and competency card only allow you to work in NSW.
+No. Your NSW RSA training and NSW competency card only allow you to work in NSW.

 However, the statement of attainment document you received from the NSW RSA training provide r may be recognised in other states and territories.
 You'll need to check with the liquor licensing authorities in that state or territory.

 If you serve, sell or supply alcohol, you need to have a valid NSW NSW competency card with the RSA endorsement.

 The fines are much higher if you work in the Kings Cross and Sydney CBD Entertainment precincts.

-If you are a liquor licensee and allow staff to work without a valid RSA competency card you risk getting a fine.
+If you are a liquor licensee and allow staff to work without a valid NSW competency card you risk getting a fine.

 Read more about fines